-Biden addresses the nation and touts debt limit agreement in primetime speech
+Biden calls for national unity as he hails debt limit agreement from Oval Office

 The president said he would sign the legislation on Saturday.

-The president said “nothing” would have been more irresponsible or catastrophic than a failure by the US to pay its’ bills and laid out the dire consequences that a default would’ve brought on Americans of all stripes.
+The president said “nothing” would have been more irresponsible or catastrophic than a failure by the US to pay its bills and laid out the dire consequences that a default would’ve brought on Americans of all stripes.

 “Our economy would have been thrown in recession.
 Retirement accounts for millions of Americans would have been decimated, eight million Americans would have lost their jobs.
 Default would have destroyed our nation’s credit rating, which would have made everything from mortgages to car loans to funding for the government much more expensive and it would have taken years to climb out of that hole — and America standing as the most trusted, reliable financial partner in the world would have been shattered,” he said.